 2.3.2.7.
 Removable Spillway Weir (RSW).

 Lower Granite Dam has one removable spillway weir (RSW) that provides a surface passage route via spillbay 1.
-The RSW is opened and closed from the control room and spills approximately 6.8 kcfs .
+The RSW is opened and closed from the control room and spills approximately 6.8 kcfs when the forebay elevation is in the MOP range.

-The RSW will be raised and operational on the first day of spill for juvenile fish passage.
-Raise the spill gate to where it does not touch flow passing down the RSW (at least nine stops).
+The RSW will be raised and operational throughout spring and summer spill for juvenile fish passage (Appendix E) and during spill for adult steelhead (section 2.2).
+Raise the spill gate to where it does not touch flow passing down the RSW (at least nine stops) and distribute spill according to patterns in Table LWG-7.
+If river flow is too low to maintain RSW spill and minimum generation requirements, close the RSW and distribute spill according to “No RSW” patterns in Table LWG-8.

 During high flows, if the Northwest River Forecast Center (NWRFC) inflow forecast for Lower Granite is above 200 kcfs, coordinate with RCC and CENWW-OD-T to initiate aggressive forebay debris removal so that RSW operation will not be impeded.
 If inflow exceeds 260 kcfs, the upstream river gauge flow is increasing, and the NWRFC inflow forecast is above 300 kcfs, stow the RSW (complete rotation to the landing pad).

-During summer spill (June 21-August 31), when daily average total project outflow is less than 30 kcfs and inflow is forecasted to remain below 30 kcfs for at least three days on a declining hydrograph, close the RSW and spill according to patterns with no RSW in Table LWG-8.
-If daily average project outflow increases above 30 kcfs and inflow is forecasted to remain above 30 kcfs for at least three days, re-open the RSW.
-Continue to open and close the RSW according to these criteria throughout summer spill.

 When not spilling, the RSW may be operated for short durations during low flows at the request of the Project biologist through CENWW if it appears the juvenile fish transportation facility and barge holding capacities will be exceeded, as described in the Juvenile Fish Transportation Plan (Appendix B).

 Comments: